Excel VBA INSTRREV

 We can specify the following values for this argument.

-- INSTRREV VBA function returns 0 if string check is of zero length or string match is not found or ‘start’ argument > length of string match.
+- INSTRREV function returns 0 if string check is of zero length or string match is not found or ‘start’ argument > length of string match.

 - This function returns ‘Null’ if a string check or string match is ‘Null’.